NTARI-RAND/agrinet-docs/docs/federation-guide.md

 }
 ```

-You're now ready to launch your Agrinet node and collaborate with the federation community.
+You"re now ready to launch your Agrinet node and collaborate with the federation community.